jelera/jelera.github.io/_posts/2019/04/2019-04-21-Enumerable-in-Ruby-group_by_and_transform_values.md

 ## Conclusion

-Like peanut butter and jelly, `Enumerable#group_by` and `Hash#transform_values` go well together, and should be part of your repertoire as a developer.
+Like peanut butter and jelly, `Enumerable#group_by` and `Hash#transform_values` go well together, and should be part of your repertoire as a Ruby developer.
 Once I'll start diving into advanced JavaScript development, I'll search what is the equivalent of these helpful methods.

 Cheers.

+## Footnotes

+<span id="1">[1]</span> [Tour de
+Babel](https://sites.google.com/site/steveyegge2/tour-de-babel) by Steve Yegge